Not Like Us, Hunty: Measuring Perceptions and Behavioral Effects of Minoritized Anthropomorphic Cues in LLMs

 \subsection{Participant Statistics and Demographics}

-Out of 1,007 responses, 985 participants successfully passed the sociolect screener, with 498 in the AAELM setup and 487 in the QSLM setup.We included a manipulation check to determine whether participants recognized that the LLM's outputs were indeed in a specific sociolect.
+Out of 1,007 responses, 985 participants successfully passed the sociolect screener, with 498 in the AAELM setup and 487 in the QSLM setup.
+We included a manipulation check to determine whether participants recognized that the LLM's outputs were indeed in a specific sociolect.
 Distinguishing between those who recognized the sociolect and those who did not was critical to our analysis.
 Our manipulation check assessed whether participants perceived the LLM as using the sociolect successfully.
 This perception was essential for distinguishing between participants who bought into the sociolect attempt and those who did not.
 To ensure the validity of our findings, we proceeded with quantitative analysis using only the data from participants who passed the manipulation check—those who clearly perceived the intended distinction between the sociolect-speaking LLM and the SAE using LLM.
 However, for our qualitative analysis, we included responses from all participants, regardless of whether they passed the manipulation check, in order to capture a broader range of perceptions and preferences that were not necessarily contingent on recognizing successful sociolect usage.
-Participants in the AAELM group ranged from 18 to 75 years of age, with 207 identifying as men, 186 as women, and 5 as other.
-Participants in the QSLM group ranged from 18 to 72 years of age, with 169 identifying as men, 190 as women, and 47 as other.
-(See Appendix~\S\ref{ssec:demotable}).
+Among those who passed the manipulation check, those in the AAELM group ranged from 18 to 75 years of age, with 207 identifying as men, 186 as women, and 3 as non-binary and 3 as other.
+In the QSLM group, ages ranged from 18 to 72 years of age, with 169 identifying as men, 190 as women, and 47 as other (see Appendix~\S\ref{ssec:demotable}).